-The complications of repeatedly scanning job boards and the newspaper for vacancies can be alleviated by establishing relationships with specialist recruiters in your market.
+The complications of repeatedly scanning job boards for vacancies can be alleviated by establishing relationships with specialist recruiters in your market.
 So who should you talk to?
 Where should you start and how do you make sure your experience is a positive and useful step in your career search?

 Working with a specialist recruitment consultant can help broker positive introductions and build beneficial professional relationships.